moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 ## Signup

-Please state your intent to join [on this form](https://goo.gl/forms/Luia41ONpu1T0JJp2).
+Please state your intent to join the international event [on this form](https://goo.gl/forms/Luia41ONpu1T0JJp2).
+Note that specific locations have their own signups in addition to this form.

 ## Event Location Details

 **Verb Surgical** will be hosting an event with lunch and in-house engineers to help with the hackathon.
 Fetch Robotics will provide a Fetch robot to test MoveIt! on.
-Please signup [on this form](https://goo.gl/forms/Luia41ONpu1T0JJp2).
-An NDA will be required before entering the building.
+For more details and to signup see [EventBrite](https://www.eventbrite.com/e/world-moveit-day-bay-area-tickets-38781550662).
 Dave Coleman will attend this meeting.

 **Magazino** will be hosting an event with food, drinks, and a UR5 robot arm on their premises in Munich.
 In-house engineers will join the event.
 Michael 'v4hn' Görner will attend this meeting.